Terms of Reference

 - Review and monitor the implementation of risk management initiatives such as CSIRO’s processes and systems for capture and investigation of fraud, reporting process for governance incidents and periodic testing of business continuity and disaster recovery arrangements.

-- Review and monitor the performance of business areas against budget and recommend adjustments where required.
+- Review and monitor the performance of business areas against budget and recommend adjustments aligned with enterprise risk.

-- Monitor performance against areas identified for improvement in financial management across business areas.
+- Monitor performance against areas identified for improvement in financial management across business areas, for example financial fraud, compliance).

 - Review the activities, resources and the operational effectiveness of the internal audit function to carry out its responsibilities and where appropriate make recommendations to the ET.